DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.md

 any other computer, unless exported and imported into that computer.
 The
 \'roster\' cannot be accessed by any mobile device (phone app).

-`Use of this is not recommended as it may not be available in the new version of EX-Toolbox currently being developed.`{.interpreted-text role="dcc-ex-red-bold-italic"}
+`Use of this is not recommended as it may not be available in the new version of EX-Toolbox currently being developed.`

 :!!! note "::: title
 Note"